What is an ER Nurse?

 Associated Care Team

-Though ED nurses do plenty of work independently, the workflow of an ED usually means there are physicians present much more often than other areas of a hospital.
+Though ER nurses do plenty of work independently, the workflow of an Emergency Department usually means there are physicians present much more often than other areas of a hospital.
 The expediency of both results and care that the ED team often needs demands excellent communication with all associated professionals.
 The care team may be comprised of attending physicians, anesthesiologists, lab technicians, respiratory therapists, imaging professionals, ER techs, internists, residents, social work, case managers, security and child life specialists.

 Emergency Department Nurse Workplace

-Nearly every hospital has an ED where patients can be triaged, stabilized, admitted, transferred, or discharged.
-ED nurses work in these departments.
+Nearly every hospital has an Emergency Department where patients can be triaged, stabilized, admitted, transferred, or discharged.
+ER nurses work in these departments.
 It is important to note that while nearly every facility can handle receiving or admitting patients for emergency, many smaller facilities transfer to larger, better equipped facilities or departments once a patient is stable.
-Should an ED nurse desire a higher level of care opportunities and experiences, they may want to pursue employment at a higher acuity facility.
+Should an ER nurse desire a higher level of care opportunities and experiences, they may want to pursue employment at a higher acuity facility.

-Though the health of the general population has shown an overall positive trend in the last few decades, there will always be demand for highly trained ED departments and staff to respond to life’s emergency situations.
-Because of this, the ED nurse outlook remains (and likely will continue to remain) strong.
+Though the health of the general population has shown an overall positive trend in the last few decades, there will always be demand for highly trained Emergency Department staff to respond to life’s emergency situations.
+Because of this, the ER nurse outlook remains (and likely will continue to remain) strong.

-According to an Incredible Health study, the average ED RN makes $70,500/year.
+According to an Incredible Health study, the average ER RN makes $76,415/year.
 However, you can expect a range which is usually related to geography and nurse credentials, education, and experience.
 For example, emergency department nurses in California can expect to make more money than in other states.

 In 2010, the Institute of Medicine (IOM) issued a confident goal: By 2020, their desire was that 80% of registered nurses (RN) be bachelor’s prepared professionals.
 This desire was related to both the complexity of nursing practice and IOM studies evidencing that bachelor’s prepared RNs have better outcomes and more competent practice.
 Currently, the goal has not yet been achieved, but it should affect an RN’s educational choices moving forward.